rperry99/html-pong/README.md

 ## What I added, not part of the tutorial

 - Set the background and paddle/ball colors to variables.
 That way, they can all be changed at once easily
+- Set the ball's width and height to variables so they can be changed later